This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 The beauty of this steam first approach, is the chicken actually spends less time in the oil which is how you get that clean chicken flavor.
 You also still get that beautiful golden brown color due to the sugar in the brine.
 From a frying perspective, this also means the chicken spends very little time in the oil.
 Less time frying means getting dinner on the table quickly.

-Sauce the Chicken
+Sauce The Chicken

 As a finishing touch you can dip the fried chicken in your favorite sauce or spicy vinaigrette similar to how most people approach chicken wings.
 This recipe calls for a spicy Asianish vinaigrette, but feel free to create your own or use a pre-made store-bought option.